mwydmuch/xCOLUMNs/README.md

 ## Repository structure

 The repository is organized as follows:
-- `docs/` - Sphinx documentation (work in progress)
+- `docs/` - Sphinx documentation
-- `experiments/` - a code for reproducing experiments from the papers, see the README.md file in the directory for details
+- `experiments/` - a code for reproducing experiments from the papers, see the README.md file in the directory for more details
-- `xcolumns/` - Python package with the library
+- `xcolumns/` - the library source code
 - `tests/` - tests for the library (the coverage is bit limited at the moment, but these test should guarantee that the main components of the library works as expected)